lokeshvegi2002/Unstoppable-with-Linux/readme.md

 sudo is compulsory because, it works on system files.

-apt : advanced package tool
+-apt : advanced package tool

-sudo apt update : it update the catalog and display the avilable updates.
+-sudo apt update : it update the catalog and display the avilable updates.

-sudo apt upgrade : it takes that catalog and upgrade the apps/ packages to latest versions.
+-sudo apt upgrade : it takes that catalog and upgrade the apps/ packages to latest versions.

 sudo apt install : use to install new packages.